joshoua-bigler/automated-pdm/README.md

-# Automated Modeling for Predictive Maintenance: Comparison and Implementation of AutoML, Agentic and LLM-Based Approaches for RUL Prediction
+# Automated Modeling for Predictive Maintenance: Comparison and Implementation of AutoML, Agent-Based and LLM-Based approaches for RUL Prediction
 This repository contains the implementation and experiments for a master’s thesis on automated remaining useful life (RUL) prediction.
 It evaluates classical AutoML, LLM-based agentic approaches, and a hybrid agentic AutoML framework on the C-MAPSS and FEMTO datasets.

 For more in-depth documentation, see the master’s thesis documentation: [**Master’s Thesis**](masters_thesis_jbi_v1.0.2.pdf).

-## Comparison and Implementation of AutoML, Agentic and LLM-Based Approaches for RUL Prediction

-This repository contains the implementation and experimental evaluation of a master’s thesis on automated Remaining Useful Life (RUL) prediction for predictive maintenance.

 The work systematically compares three modeling paradigms: